bgokden/modeloptimizer/README.md

 # modeloptimizer
-A python library that automatically optimizes ml models
+A python library that automatically optimises ml models